Sea Turtle Conservation in Australia.

 This is an ongoing program with operations every day of the year.
-There are no specific start or end dates but placements do start on Mondays, volunteers should plan to arrive on Sunday nights as introductions and orientations are on Monday mornings.
-We work with you and your schedule so you can serve this community and help animals when you are available.
+Placements start on Mondays.
+Volunteers should plan to arrive on the Sunday before, as introductions and orientations are early on Monday mornings.

 Participants must be 18 years of age or older.